xL4w/demo-open-source/README.md

 gh run list --limit 100 --json databaseId -q '.[].databaseId' | xargs -n1 gh run delete --repo CTLLAW-Org/demo-open-source && gh cache list | awk '{print $1}' | xargs -n1 gh cache delete
 ```

-After clean-up is performed, there should be only one run per workflow in the dashboard.
+After clean-up, there should be only one run per workflow in the dashboard.

 This allows us to effectively review only the last run of each workflow to evaluate the current progress and identify when we can stop to clean up the workflow runs.